 We offer professional grade products from trusted manufacturers.
 All products include the full manufacturer warranty.

 Marine electrical, electronics, refrigeration, air conditioning, communications, stereo and DVD systems, lighting, deck gear - we have just about anything that touches a wire.
 Established in 1998, Outback Marine specialises in boat and yacht electrical system design with expertise extending to caravans and mobile homes.
-The company is located at Arundel (just north of Southport on the Queensland Gold Coast).
+The company is located at Southport, Queensland Gold Coast.
 Our customers include the owners of boats, caravans and mobile homes, marine trade people, equipment dealers and boat / vehicle builders.

 The company is committed to find the best solutions that support reliable operation and comfortable living aboard whether at the dock, caravan park, coastal passage, tropical island, river anchorage or outback camping site.
 The search for quality products has extended world wide.